AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 - "Never trust, always verify" anything and everything outside of the application.
 Validate data, validate permissions.
 Re-check on different pages.
 - "Usable security": There's a balance between good security and usability.
 Extreme end of scale: Never putting your application on the internet.
 Pragmatic: Fingerprint readers, passphrases that are easier to remember than passwords.
 - "Authentication Factors": DOES NOT JUST MEAN TWO PASSWORDS.
 Basically means check for multiple FORMS of authentication:
-	- Something you have: e.g., a phone token, a computer that's been validated...
+	- Something you HAVE: e.g., a phone token, a computer that's been validated...
 	- Something you ARE: fingerprint, iris scan, DNA...
 	- Something you KNOW: Password, pass questions
 - So "MFA" would actually mean you can use a phone authenticator AND a password, but just using a password and pass questions doesn't count because they're the same form of auth.